 There is no defined limit to the volume of data extracted.
 We have tested with up to 6 million rows extracted in one call, with a record width of 1 KB.
 For SAP S4/HANA on cloud, we have tested with up to 10 million rows extracted in one call, with a record width of 1 KB.

 For an environment configured according to the guidelines in the Performance section, the plugin can extract around 38 GB per hour.
 Actual performance might vary with the Cloud Data Fusion and SAP system loads or network traffic.

-Is delta (changed data) extraction supported?
+Delta (changed data) extraction